Home Programming Git and GitHub Best Practices for Professional Developers

 git commit -m "refactor(auth): extract validation logic into separate module"

-Why does this matter?
-Because six months from now, when you need to git revert a specific change or git cherry-pick a fix to a release branch, atomic commits let you do so cleanly.
-If one commit contains a bug fix and an unrelated refactor, reverting the buggy part means also reverting the good refactor.
+The reason this matters is practical.
+Six months later, when a specific change must be reverted with git revert or a fix cherry-picked to a release branch, atomic commits enable a clean operation.
+If a single commit combines a bug fix and an unrelated refactor, reverting the buggy part also reverts the good refactor.

 The commit description answers “what.”
 The commit body answers “why.”
-Here’s a template for non-trivial commits:
+A template for non-trivial commits is shown below.

 fix(api): return 429 status when rate limit is exceeded